 The RICG is a group of independent designers and developers working toward new web standards that will build fast, accessible, responsive websites.

-Work on element queries has just begun; we are still collecting use cases and working to understand technical constraints.
+Work on container queries has just begun; we are still collecting use cases and working to understand technical constraints.
 Please contribute!

 picture element contains any number of child